argoproj-labs/argocd-image-updater/docs/configuration/images.md

 `<image_path>:<image_path>` will be the value used when rendering the manifests.

-Let's take ArgoCD's Kustomize base as an example: The original image used by ArgoCD is `argoproj/argocd`, pulled from the Docker Hub container registry.
+Let's take Argo CD's Kustomize base as an example: The original image used by Argo CD is `argoproj/argocd`, pulled from the Docker Hub container registry.
 If you are about to follow the latest builds, as published on the GitHub registry, you could override the image specification in Kustomize as follows: